Robertpaschal/alx-backend-javascript/0x06-unittests_in_js/README.md

 + Spies are really useful and allow you to focus only on what your code is doing and not the downstream APIs or functions
 + Remember that integration test is different from unit test.
 Your unit test should test your code, not the code of a different function

++[x]**4.
+Stubs**<br/>
+`mandatory`
+Stubs are similar to spies.
+Except that you can provide a different implementation of the function you are wrapping.
+Sinon can be used as well for stubs.
+**Create a new file [4-payment.js](4-payment.js), and copy the code from [3-payment.js](3-payment.js)** (same content, same behavior)

+**Create a new file [4-payment.test.js](4-payment.test.js), and copy the code from [3-payment.test.js](3-payment.test.js)**

++ Imagine that calling the function `Utils.calculateNumber` is actually calling an API or a very expensive method.
+You don’t necessarily want to do that on every test run
++ Stub the function `Utils.calculateNumber` to always return the same number `10`
++ Verify that the stub is being called with `type = SUM`, `a = 100`, and `b = 20`
++ Add a spy to verify that `console.log` is logging the correct message `The total is: 10`

+**Requirements:**<br/>
++ You should be able to run the test suite using `npm test 4-payment.test.js`
++ Every test should pass without any warning
++ You should use a `stub` to complete this exercise
++ Do not forget to restore the spy and the stub

+**Tips:**<br/>
++ Using stubs allows you to greatly speed up your test.
+When executing thousands of tests, saving a few seconds is important
++ Using stubs allows you to control specific edge case (e.g a function throwing an error or returning a specific result like a number or a timestamp)